lukeg3/DiscordBotBattlemetricsNotifier/README.md

 ## Games this works with

 At this time, this bot has only been tested with Squad.
-It should work for other games.
+It should work for other games with slight modifications

-## Contact

-Message me on dis cord at LukeG01 number:7531 with questions or concerns.

-## Future Plans

-If this bot is adopted, it will be modified to be able to pull multiple ban lists and update the same or seperate channels for the embeds.

 ## Sources